slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - friends
 - (kk) Learn how to take a 20-minute power nap without embarrassment.
 “In one aspect, yes, I believe in ghosts, but we create them.
-We haunt ourselves.” ― Laurie Halse Anderson -->
+We haunt ourselves.” ― Laurie Halse Anderson
+- fasting focus the mind. it replaces all desires with a single desire -- naval -->

 > *'Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference' -- Erik Vance*